In this post, we will see how you can get started in machine learning and data science from scratch.

 - How to make the model scalable with low latency and 100% uptime without crashing the server.

 You can buy a public URL & host all of your projects there.
 Using which anyone can access & see your work.
-There are tons of platforms like python anywhere where you can host your code/project for free.
-Follow this blogs like this, to learn how you can do it.
+There are tons of platforms like Heroku, Netlify and python anywhere where you can host your code/project for free.
+Follow blogs like this, to learn how you can do it.

-Once, you repeat above things 2-3 times, you will have solid projects to show in your portfolio or in the resume.
-And now you have a significant knowledge about ML too!
+Once you repeat the above things 2-3 times, you will have solid projects to show in your portfolio or in the resume.
+And now you have significant knowledge about ML too!

 So, we started with raw data, we pre-processed it, we trained ML models, we cross-validated it & finally, we deployed it!